Do I need a power of attorney for someone to manage my assets if I am unable?

-A Non-Continuing Power of Attorney allows your attorney, who you have appointed, to manage your assets but it ceases to have effect in the event that you become mentally incapacitated and unable to manage your own affairs.
+A Non-Continuing power of attorney allows your Lawyer, who you have appointed, to manage your assets but it ceases to have effect in the event that you become mentally incapacitated and unable to manage your own affairs.
 These are generally used for specific purposes where an individual will be unavailable for a relatively short period of time.
-For instance, someone embarking on an extended holiday may appoint someone as their attorney to deal with banking and investing while they are away.
+For instance, someone embarking on an extended holiday may appoint someone as their Lawyer to deal with banking and investing while they are away.

 EDITOR’S NOTE: This publication is the 38th installment of our firm’s Legal Matters series, which answers a reader’s question every week.
 If you have a general legal question that you would like to have addressed please send it via email to email@example.com